IntroductionLong-tailed bats are widely distributed throughout the mainland and on several offshore islands.

 A social bat group can use more than 100 different roosting trees.
 If woodlots are being felled, check trees for cavities first.
 Ask DOC for assistance in determining how they might be safeguarded.

 If you are a backcountry user, farmer, or belong to a conservation group, become involved in bat spotting to assist DOC in determining bat distribution throughout New Zealand.

-Where you find bats, do not disturb them - It is safe to watch bats as they emerge from roosts or feed, but sit quietly so they will not be frightened away.
+Where you find bats, do not disturb them.
+It is safe to watch bats as they emerge from roosts or feed, but sit quietly so they will not be frightened away.

-Reduce use of pesticides – an increase in bat numbers will compensate for reduced pesticide use
+Reduce use of pesticides.
+An increase in bat numbers will compensate for reduced pesticide use.